amyreese/pyranha/doc/dev.md

 network specific.
 The message content can be `None`, a single string, an iterable object, or a dictionary.

-*   `stopped`

-    This event informs the user interface that the engine has stopped after receiving a `stop` command.

 *   `print [network] <string>`

     This event represents a message from the engine directed towards the user.